zlassiter/WordpressTornadoWarnings/readme.txt

 1. The Widget As It Appears in A Wordpress Blog
 2. The Widget in the Widgets Menu
+3. A list of tornado warnings on a widget on a site.

 == Changelog ==